nicebub/C-Interfs-Impls/README.md

 1st argument is the filename to open, if no filename is given then the executable quits.

 2nd argument is a hint of words that may be read and used to determine how many buckets use.

+# - chapter 4 -

+C Exceptions and Assertions
+Implemented the C Exception Interface of:

+TRY
+CATCH(e)
+CATCH(e)
+.
+.
+.

+CATCH(e)
+ELSE(e)
+FINALLY(e)
+END_TRY

+assert inerface with an assert exception thrown

+I'm still working on this.
+I would like to add Stack Traces, Open to debugger and I need to

+test whether the 1 longjmp version works.